cal-cs184-student/hw-webpages-sp24-noah-ku/project-partners.md

 ---
 layout: page
-title: Project Team
+title: Project Partners
 description: A listing of all the course staff members.
 ---

 # Project Partners

-Staff information is stored in the `_staffers` directory and rendered according to the layout file, `_layouts/staffer.html`.
+Hello!
+Welcome to our website.
+We worked on all the projects together as a group for CS 184!

 ## Students